-- Replaces a full-time employee's position, regardless of when or why that position was eliminated or otherwise became vacant, including replacing workers on strike. - Involves any partisan or nonpartisan political activity associated with a candidate or with a contending faction or group in an election for public or party office. - Involves any lobbying on the federal level. - Involves the construction, operation, or maintenance of so much of any facility as is used or is to be used for sectarian instruction or as a place for religious worship.
+- Replaces a full-time employee's position, regardless of when or why that position was eliminated or otherwise became vacant, including replacing workers on strike. - Involves any partisan or nonpartisan political activity associated with a candidate or with a contending faction or group in an election for public or party office. - Involves any lobbying on the federal level.

+• Involves the construction, operation, or maintenance of so much of any facility as is used or is to be used for sectarian instruction or as a place for religious worship.

-HOW DO I KNOW IF A STUDENT APPLICANT IS ON WORK STUDY?
+HOW DO I KNOW IF A STUDENT APPLICANT IS ELIGIBLE TO WORK?

 This information will be available on my.whitman.edu.
 To check a student's work eligibility, you will need to log into your account and search the student's name.
 For more information contact the Financial Aid Office.
+Also, if you indicate a preference for work study in the job posting on Handshake, the position will only be visible to students with work awards.

-WHAT ARE MY RESPONSIBILITIES AS A HIRING SUPERVISORS?
+WHAT ARE MY RESPONSIBILITIES AS A HIRING SUPERVISOR?